colson0x1/colson-nvim/README.md

 ## Installation<a name="installation"></a>

-To get started with my Neovim configuration, follow these steps:
+To embark on this Neovim journey, follow these steps:

 1. Clone this repository to your Neovim configuration directory:
    ```shell